wwwnizar/test.jit/README.md

 ### Prod secrets

-Besides the secrets mentioned from [Local dev secrets](#local-dev-secrets), for production env, you also need to prepare secrets which are auto-generated in dev env.
+Besides the secrets mentioned from [Local dev secrets](#local-dev-secrets), for production environments, you also need to prepare secrets which are auto-generated in the dev environment.

 This table contains information on what the values of the dev secrets should be set to:
 | File name | Value |